WELCOME! Find what you need

 “The author explains ___”

-There are many good sentence starter choices for students.
-They should use the ones they’re most comfortable with, and that come most naturally.
-(If you’re looking for a set you can display in your classroom, see the section at the end for links to matching sentence starter sets!)
+Another follow-up lesson is learning to use sentence stems.
+There are many good sentence starters for students.
+They should use the ones they feel most comfortable with and that sound natural to them.
+Need a set of sentence stems to display in your classroom?
+Check the section at the end of this article for links to sentence starter sets.

 The E stands for “Explain and extend the evidence.”